stondin/heroku-buildpack-php/README.md

 # Heroku buildpack: PHP with PEAR Mail

 This is the official [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for PHP applications modified to run Pear Mail.
+Additionally, GZIP compression is enabled.

 ## Usage